mohsen1/swagger-docs/README.md

 ![Doc?
 Duck?](./docs/duck.jpg)

 ### Warning!
 Under development
-This project is not ready for production use.
-It's being developed currently.
+This project is under development and not ready for production use.

 ### Features
 ##### ✔ Customizable